gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD: As a result of performance improvements, the result includes fewer `ResolvedDependency` nodes, as some nodes are merged.
 Previous versions of Gradle would include a `compile`, `runtime` and `master` node for transitive Maven dependencies.
 Gradle now includes a single `runtime` node.
 The same modules and artifacts are included in the result, and in the same order.

+### BuildInvocations model is always returned for the connected project

+In previous Gradle versions, when connected to a sub-project and asking for the `BuildInvocations` model using a `ProjectConnection`, the `BuildInvocations` model for the root project was returned instead.
+This violates the contract of `ProjectConnection`.
+Gradle will now return the `BuildInvocations` model of the project that the `ProjectConnection` is connected to.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.